 - Find an author that your child likes and stick with it.

 If your child loves reading Hank Zipzer by Henry Winkler or Tales of a Fourth Grade Nothing by Judy Blume, then you have found a writing style which stimulates your child’s interest.
 Go through the entire series.
 Don’t worry if the reading is below grade level: your child is reading for pleasure and for practice.
 Also remember, just because you loved a certain author or series when you were a kid, this doesn’t mean your child will love the same books you did.
 Browse the bookstore or library and find the newest, most modern series.
 Usually these books contain language and themes to motivate the most reluctant reader.
 Kids need to relate to what they are reading, and modern language usage helps.

 - Let your child talk to you about the book they are reading.

 When we adults read books we enjoy, we like to talk about them.
 After reading a book, we don’t necessarily want to write a summary, book report or make a project of it.
 We just want to discuss it with someone else.
 Look interested in what your child is reading (yes, even if it is Captain Underpants) and ask questions and have your child tell you about it.
 Laugh with your child about the funny parts (even at the bathroom jokes) and help your child feel good about reading.

 Karina Richland, M.A., E.T. is the Managing Director of Pride Learning Centers, located in Los Angeles and Orange County.
-A former teacher for Los Angeles Unified School District, Ms. Richland is a reading and learning disability specialist.
+Ms. Richland is a reading and learning disability specialist.
 Ms. Richland speaks frequently to parents, teachers, and professionals on learning differences, and writes for several journals and publications.
-You can reach her by email at: firstname.lastname@example.org or visit the Pride Learning Center website at:
+You can visit the Pride Learning Center website at: www.pridelearningcenter.com